Contractor Responsibilities..... Pre-Shovels in the Ground?

 Now, let’s take a closer look at how the results of forensic investigations can impact contractors legally and financially.

-The Legal and Financial Implications for Contractors
+Legal and Financial Implications for Contractors

 Legal Consequences